Legacy SEMP

 The binary attachment contains the SEMP v1 response for the command topic in the publish request.

-For API specifications and more details, refer to Products.
+For API specifications and more details, see the PubSub+ Messaging API C reference.

 Publishing SEMP v1 Requests with the .NET API

-To publish a SEMP v1 request with the Solace .Net Messaging API, perform the following steps:
+To publish a SEMP v1 request with the .Net Messaging API, perform the following steps:

 1. Create a Session.